adelphi-ed-tech/au-courses/content/intro-to-programming.md

 ### Final project (30%)
-The final project will follow the same format as the midterm project, except everyone will work alone and turn in their own work.
-The final can use either census data (from the first half of the term) or school data from the second half of the term.
-You must also integrate at least one data source that is not provided by the instructor.
+The final project will follow the same format as the midterm project, except everyone will work alone and turn in their own work.The final project offers you a chance to make more complex maps and visualizations and it is your opportunity to demonstrate everything you have learned this semester.
+There are no strict requirements for the elements of your work, but it should include a mix of written analysis in markdown, formatted tables, interactive charts, and interactive maps.
+To add complexity to the work you began in the midterm project, you will probably want to use Census variables from more than one table, look at multiple years, compare regions, etc.

 _The final project will be evaluated on the [same criteria as the midterm](#project_evaluation_criteria)._